-Сар italization Estimated

-reshold Useful Life
+talization reshold Estimated Useful Life

 Land \$ 1,000

 Buildings 50,000 50 yrs

 Improvements 20,000 20 yrs

 Machinery and Equipment 5,000 5 - 15 yrs

+Intangible Right-to-use Leased Assets 5,000 2 - 5 yrs

-Intangible Lease Assets 20,000 2 - 5 yrs
+Intangible Subscription Assets 5,000 2 - 5 yrs

 Depreciation and amortization expense is calculated using the straight-line and composite methods.
-Depreciation and amortization of exhaustible capital assets is recorded as an allocated expense in the Statement of Activities.
-Land is an inexhaustible capital asset and is not depreciated.
+Depreciation and amortization of exhaustible capital assets are recorded as an allocated expense in the Statement of Activities with net assets reflected in the Statement of Net Position.
+Land is an inexhaustible capital asset and is not depreciated/amortized.

-In the fund financial statements, capital assets used in governmental fund operations are accounted for as capital expenditures of the governmental fund upon acquisition.
-Capital assets used in proprietary fund operations are accounted for on the accrual basis, the same as in the government-wide financial statements.
+In the fund financial statements, capital assets used in governmental fund operations are accounted for as capital expenditures of the appropriate governmental fund upon acquisition.
+Capital assets used in proprietary fund operations are accounted for on the accrual basis, the same as in the governmentwide financial statements.